California offers motorcyclists two vehicle license choices, the M1 and the M2.

 If you don’t hold another license, you might be asked to take other exams before being allowed to take the motorcycle skills test.
 After you pass all the exams, the DMV will issue your license.

 Skills Test Expectations for the M1 or M2 License

 When you visit your DMV to obtain the M1 or M2 license, your local office will ask you to demonstrate several skills with a motorcycle.
 The following items must be passed as part of the examination.

-Although obtaining the M1 or M2 license may take some time, the various certificates and documents are meant to keep riders and other drivers safe on the road.
+Although obtaining the M1 or M2 license may take some time, the various certificates and documents are meant to keep riders and other drivers safe.